Update on the Afghanistan National Institute of Music

 “ANIM is committed to ensuring the musical rights of Afghan children, promoting musical diversity in Afghanistan, transcending cultural ethnic, religious and gender barriers, and transforming the lives of Afghan children.

 “Music education and performance is vital in rebuilding a war-torn country and contributing to the establishment of a just and civil society.”

-Thank you for taking the time to read this email, and for whatever help and support you can provide at this time.
-We hope to have further news shortly on ways you can help.
+Thank you for taking the time for whatever help and support you can provide.
+We will continue to keep you informed of ways you can help.

 With best wishes,